TheraForge/OTFMagicBox/README.md

 <img src="Docs/22-XcodeWorkspace.png" width=100% height=100%>

+### 8. Compile & Run

+Type `Cmd + B` or click on the **Product** -> **Build** menu item to build the project.

+You may want to select a specific iPhone model from the dropdown menu before building.

+Make sure that it's compiling without any errors.

+Then you are ready to rock!

+If you now wish to customize the app, refer to the sections below for detailed information.

 # App Usage <a name="Usage"></a>

 After following the above installation steps, go to the `AppSysParameters.yml` file in the root folder of your project.